cu-cairlab/MAUI/Plant Canopy Segmentation/README_segmentation.md

 *Accessing Docker images*

-* The DeepLabv3 and SAM Docker images and sample datasets can be downloaded from Box [here](https://cornell.app.box.com/folder/306827538774).
+* The DeepLabv3 and SAM Docker images and sample datasets can be downloaded from Box [here](XXX).

-* Bash scripts to execute the Docker files are included in the subfolders in this repository and on Box (MAUI_Docker > [Bash_Scripts](https://cornell.app.box.com/folder/306827588973)).
+* Bash scripts to execute the Docker files are included in the subfolders in this repository and on Box (MAUI > [BashScripts](XXX)).

 * Documentation describing each model and how to execute / configure the bash scripts is included in the corresponsing subfolders in this repository.